brwnj/covviz/README.md

-The aim of `covviz` is to highlight regions of significant (passing the user's z-score threshold) and sustained (beyond user specified distance) deviation from the majority of samples.
+The aim of `covviz` is to highlight regions of significant (passing the user's z-score threshold) and sustained (beyond user specified distance) deviation of coverage depth from the majority of samples.
 Significance is determined using z-scores for all samples at all points using median absolute deviation.
 In order for regions to be highlighted, points must be significant consecutively throughout a user specified distance.